compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 As seen in [Control Flow](@ref), the control flow graph (CFG) is represented as a separate data structure, stored in the `cfg` field of the `IRCode`.
 The argument types associated to the signature are stored in the `argtypes` field of the `IRCode`.

-## An Alternative IR Representation
+## An Alternative IR Datastructure

 `IRCode` is a perfectly good way to represent Julia's IR the vast majority of the time.
 For example, it suffices for the code transformations required for forwards-mode AD.
-However, for reverse-mode, a variety of operations are quite awkward.
+However, some IR transformations needed in reverse-mode are prohibitively awkward to undertake using `IRCode`.
 Mooncake's implementation of reverse-mode AD instead makes use of a custom representation of Julia's IR, called `BBCode`.
 We emphasise that `BBCode` represents the _same_ thing under the hood, it is just represented in memory in a slightly different way, such that certain kinds of transformations are straightforward to implement.
-We first state what BBCode is, then see what kinds of code transformation are trivial to undertake with `BBCode`, but which are tricky to do correctly using `IRCode`.

 You can construct a `BBCode` from an `IRCode`, and vice versa:
 ```jldoctest my_factorial